CCMi-FIT/kendrick-modeller/repository/OpenPonk-Modularity-Kendrick.package/OKFsmDependanceSelectionDialog.class/README.md

-I am a dialog window allowing selection of backend model kind of module.
+I am a dialog window allowing selection of concern to extend.